potmat/homebridge-google-nest-sdm/README.md

 **A**: Yup.

-Q: So why this plugin?
+**Q**: So why this plugin?

-A: Well, the "official" Homebridge Nest plugin(s) use undocumented APIs.
+**A**: Well, the "official" Homebridge Nest plugin(s) use undocumented APIs.
 That is, the authors reverse engineered the APIs the Nest app itself uses.
 Don't get me wrong, I have no problem with that.
 But the SDM API is a documented API for precisely this use case.
 The more important reason for making this plugin is the same as the reason for climbing a mountain, because you can.

-Q: I just added a Nest device to my account, but it's not showing up in Home.
+**Q**: I just added a Nest device to my account, but it's not showing up in Home.
 Why?

-A: You need to visit the ["ONE IMPORTANT DIFFERENCE"](https://github.com/potmat/homebridge-google-nest-sdm#where-do-the-config-values-come-from) URL again.
+**A**: You need to visit the ["ONE IMPORTANT DIFFERENCE"](https://github.com/potmat/homebridge-google-nest-sdm#where-do-the-config-values-come-from) URL again.
 Here you will choose which Nest devices to authorize, you should see your new device here.
 After you finish the process and get a new refresh token restart Homebridge, your device should now be visible.